Capital Gains Tax After Selling a House [market_city]

 • Primary residence exclusion – Living in the home for at least two of the past five years allows you to exclude a large portion of your gains.

-• Improvements and renovations – Documented upgrades (new roof, kitchen remodel, HVAC replacement) increase your cost basis, lowering your taxable gain.
+• Improvements and renovations – Upgrades that are documented (e.g., new roof, kitchen remodel, HVAC replacement) will increase your cost basis and decrease your taxable gain.

-• Market dynamics – Raleigh’s housing market is hot.
-In neighborhoods like Five Points or Brier Creek, rising demand can inflate sale prices, which in turn increases your gain.
+• Market dynamics – Raleigh’s housing market is very active.
+With rapidly increasing demand, sale prices in neighborhoods like Five Points or Brier Creek will increase your profit.

 • Timing – Selling during peak market conditions can maximize profit, but may also increase tax liability if not planned strategically.

-The key takeaway: by tracking your property improvements and being mindful of your residency requirements, you can significantly reduce how much of your profit is subject to capital gains tax.
+The key takeaway: by tracking your property improvements and being mindful of your residency requirements, you can significantly reduce the amount of your profit subject to capital gains tax.

 North Carolina’s Tax Policies for Homeowners

-This means any taxable profit from your home sale will be added to your state taxable income and taxed at North Carolina’s flat income tax rate.
-As of recent years, this rate has hovered between 4.75%–4.99%, but it’s subject to change.
+Consequently, any taxable profit from the sale of your home is added to the state taxable income and, therefore, is subject to taxation in North Carolina at the flat income tax rate.
+Over the last couple of years, this rate has ranged from 4.75% to 4.99%, though it is subject to change.

 Key Tax Considerations for Property Owners